 With the repository secured, it is safe to upload a copy of the repository file to your server and proceed with server setup, below.
 Further configuration steps can wait until after the server is running.

-There are basically four ways to run a Fossil server:
+There are basically five ways to run a Fossil server:

 All of these methods can serve either a single repository or a directory hierarchy containing mulitiple repositories.